NOTE THIS IS EXPERIMENTAL FOR NOW

 fixed_intercept |

-Set the fixed location or link-scale intercept in multilevel generators. |
+Set the fixed location or link-scale intercept in any predictor generator. |

 random_cov |